Does Intermittent Fasting Increase Longevity?

 Related: Does Autophagy Make You Look Younger?

-• Ketones: According to the results of several studies, the production of ketone bodies may help to promote autophagy.
+• Ketones: According to several studies, the production of ketone bodies may help promote autophagy.
 Furthermore, higher ketone levels may be an indication of autophagy. (source)

 • Curcumin: Curcumin has been shown in some studies and publications to be capable of triggering the process of autophagy in cancer cells. (source)